-PETER FORESAW NEVSKY Prospekt as the genesis of the road to Novgorod and Moscow.
+Peter the Great foresaw Nevsky Prospekt as the genesis of the road to Novgorod and Moscow.
 It’s unsurprising that today the avenue has become home to many of St Petersburg’s most historic landmarks.
 St Catherine Catholic Church, The Admiralty, Kazan Cathedral and the House of Books are just some of the diverse architectural wonders found on our doorstep.
-Among these you’ll find the Kupetz Eliseevs store, the monument to Catherine the Great and the Anichkov Bridge with its famous Clodt horses.

 Come evening, St Petersburg’s nightlife is so vibrant that sleep may not appeal.
-Perhaps we have our White Nights to thank, those incredible summer evenings when the sun barely sets.
 There’s a splendid range of entertainment to keep you up all night.
-The Philharmonia, home to Russia’s oldest and most celebrated symphony orchestra, is just across the road and features world-class performances nightly.
+The Philharmonia is home to Russia’s oldest and most celebrated symphony orchestra.
+Catch one of the nightly performances, each promising a world-class experience.